thunkingspot/mgtsvr/readme.md

   - Attach AmazonS3FullAccess to the role
   - Attach SecretsManagerReadWrite... not sure yet if this is being used
 - Attach the AquaDeployRole to the management instance being used for deployment (might be a desktop instance).
+- Create a role AquaHostRole - to give necessary permissions to the host instances (S3, Dynamo)
 - Launch template also assumes the management instance also belongs to a security group that the app instances will also belong to.
 This might be more relevant if the management instance is also a development instance (e.g. a desktop instance)
 - Make sure AWS CLI is installed on the management instance.
 - Run the script CreateAquaAppLaunchTemplate to create the launch template in the AWS account.